Table of Contents

 How Does a Court Decide Who Gets Custody of a Child?

-When it comes to child custody cases in New York, the primary consideration for the court is always the “best interests of the child.”
-This means that the court carefully assesses each parent’s ability to meet the child’s needs before making a custody determination.
-To determine what arrangement would be
+When it comes to child custody cases in New York, the primary consideration for the court is the “best interests of the child.”
+The court evaluates multiple factors, including the types of custody available, each parent’s fitness and circumstances, the child’s own preferences, and whether parents can resolve custody through

 Continue Reading »